 Until Beian’s lifetime, there was limited access in Japan to Chinese paintings, reference to which came mainly from illustrations in printed and model books.
 His assemblage of Ming and Qing (1644-1911) landscapes, floral, vegetal and figural subjects and calligraphy was dependent on resources available at the time.
 They reflect the spirit, approach and ultimately, the values of 19th-century Japanese connois-seurship.
 Some works from Fujian and Zhejiang are rare or little known, and have no equivalent in China.
 Their significance lies in their place in Japanese art history and their contributions to the development to Edo period painting.

-Another Ming work, Flowers attributed to Lu Zhi (1496-1576) in the 44th year of the Ming Jiajing (r.1522-1566) era is questionable.
+Another Ming work from the Ichikawa Beian Collection, Flowers attributed to Lu Zhi (1496-1576) in the 44th year of the Ming Jiajing (r.1522-1566) era is questionable.
 Beian read it as a flower painting Lu executed after visiting Zhixing Mountain.
 ‘Understanding Ming literature has helped us identify paintings.
 Today, this would not be considered an authentic Lu Zhi work,’ says Mr Tsukamoto.
 ‘But whether it is real or not is immaterial, because it was chosen by a 19th century mind.’

 In the 17th century, Edo Japan’s opening encounters with the West had been less than desirable.
 After expelling the Portuguese in 1638, it embarked on two centuries of self-imposed isolation.
 Only the Dutch were allowed to trade under strict terms at Deshima island in Nagasaki Bay.
 The shogunate thus relied on Chinese sources for information about the outside world, and a regular approved trade between the two countries, came by way of Nagasaki.
 It became synonymous with Chinese culture as a refuge for émigrés, among them the 18th-century artist, Chen Nanpin – hardly known in China – whose ‘Nagasaki realist’ style had eminent disciples such as Kumashiro Yuhi, So Shiseki and Kinoshita Itsuun.